OUR IMPACT – Over 15 Years

 AIDNW’s immigrant assistance programs have immediate positive impact for immigrants detained in and released from the NWIPC, by connecting them to family, resources, and to our community.

-HOW ARE WE DOING?
+HOW HAVE WE BEEN DOING?

 Top regions by percentage of total immigrants since 2019: